 Presenters

-Let's say we have a "Client" model:
+In this example, let’s say we have a “Customer” model:

 namespace App;